jeppan875/jeppan875.github.io/_posts/2017-11-10-pre-compile-css.markdown

 This site uses *sass* as a css pre compiler.

-I will demonstrate two examples the benefits with using pre compiling with sass which I will refer two as scss.
+I will demonstrate two examples the benefits with using pre compiling with sass which I will refer to as scss.

 ### Variables